-SIXTH COVER 11⁄2 pounds 50% wettable DDT Codling moth (Time to be announced)
+SIXTH COVER 1 1/2 pounds 50% wettable DDT Codling moth

 Note: If mites are a problem, replace 1⁄2 pound of 50% wettable DDT with 1⁄2 pound of 15% wettable parathion, or use commercial miticides at manufacturers' directions with 11⁄2 pounds of 50% wettable DDT.
 If red-banded leaf roller is a problem, or becomes a problem as late as 10 days before harvest, use DDD (which is also called TDE) at manufacturers' directions.